Argentina–Chile relations: Encuentro River-Alto Palena boundary dispute (1913-1966)

+Beagle conflict (1904-1984) and the Argentinian invasion plan "Operation Soberanía"

 Trouble once again began to brew in the 1960s, when Argentina began to claim that the Picton, Lennox and Nueva islands in the Beagle Channel were rightfully theirs, although this was in direct contradiction of the 1881 treaty, as the Beagle Channel Arbitration, and the initial Beagle Channel cartography since 1881 stated.

 Both countries submitted the controversy to binding arbitration by the international tribunal.
 The decision (see Beagle Channel Arbitration between the Republic of Argentina and the Republic of Chile, Report and Decision of the Court of Arbitration) recognized all the islands to be Chilean territory.
 Argentina unilaterally repudiated the decision of the tribunal and planned a war of aggression against Chile.

 Direct negotiations between Chile and Argentina in 1977-78 failed and relations became extremely tense.
 Argentina sent troops to the border in Patagonia and in Chile large areas were mined.
 On 22 December, Argentina started Operation Soberanía in order to invade the islands and continental Chile, but after a few hours stopped the operation when Pope John Paul II sent a personal message to both presidents urging a peaceful solution.
 Both countries agreed that the Pope would mediate the dispute through the offices of Cardinal Antonio Samoré his special envoy (See Papal mediation in the Beagle conflict).

 On 9 January 1979 the Act of Montevideo was signed in Uruguay pledging both sides to a peaceful solution and a return to the military situation of early 1977.
 The conflict was still latent during the Falklands War and was resolved only after the fall of the Argentine military junta.

 A number of prominent public officials in Chile still point to past Argentine treaty repudiations when referring to relations between the two neighbors.